 On many occasions I have used Chief Architect to construct a single building.
 However, now I would like to create a subdivision.
 What approach do you recommend?

-Not only is it possible to design a subdivision, or lot with multiple structures in it with Chief Architect, it is also relatively easy.
-While Chief is designed to create a single home in a single drawing, there is no set limit to the number of homes that may be included in any one drawing.
+Not only is it possible to design a subdivision neighborhood, or lot with multiple structures in it with Chief Architect, it is also relatively easy.
+While Chief Architect is designed to create a single home in a single drawing, there is no set limit to the number of homes that may be included in any one drawing.
 In the past, customers have completed similar projects - including an international airport and large city park - using Chief Architect.

 When designing such large projects, however, it is important to keep in mind that Chief Architect was designed to draw one building within a single drawing.
-Recommendations to customers who want to use Chief to design a subdivision or a small town include:
+Recommendations to customers who want to use Chief Architect to design a subdivision or a small town include:

 Model each single family home in it's own plan file.
 Eventually, each customer you work with will require customization and changes to their particular home.
 Also, you will need to print their plans to obtain permits.
 Both of these tasks are made easier if you only have one house in a drawing.